Income protection insurance

 - bending

-Generally, insurers offer this type of cover to people who aren’t working at the time of the application and therefore have no income to protect.
+This type of cover is normally offered to people who aren’t working at the time of the application and therefore have no income to protect.

 It might also be offered to people in heavy manual occupations, where the likelihood of a claim being made under normal cover terms is higher.
 We’ll consider whether this was adequately explained to the customer.